By Ed Staskus

 “See you soon.”

 Nick Ludd walked into the Starbucks.
-A handful of people were inside, most of them on cell phones tablets laptops, coffee near to hand.
+A handful of people were inside, most of them alone and on cell phones tablets laptops, coffee near to hand.
 There wasn’t anyone in line.
 There wasn’t a line.

 He ordered a Grande for himself, with sugar and cream.
 There was no point in tempting fate.
 Besides, everyone’s got their poison, and his was sugar.
 He was hungry and ordered a sandwich, chicken artichoke on ancient grain flatbread.